genomicsclass/book/pages/bayes.md

 ## Bayesian Statistics

-One distinguishing characteristic of high-throughput data is that we make many measures of related outcomes.
+One distinguishing characteristic of high-throughput data is that although we want to report on specific features, we observe many related outcomes.
 For example, we measure the expression of thousands of genes, or the height of thousands of peaks representing protein binding, or the methylation levels across several CpGs.
 However, most of the statistical inference approaches we have shown here treat each feature independently and pretty much ignores data from other features.
-We will learn how using statistical models we can gain power by modeling features jointly.
-The most successful of these models are what we refer to as hierarchical models, which are best explained in the context of Bayesian statistics.
+We will learn how using statistical models provides power by modeling features jointly.
+The most successful of these approaches are what we refer to as hierarchical models, which we explain below in the context of Bayesian statistics.

 #### Bayes theorem

 We start by reviewing Bayes theorem.
-We do this using a hypothetical Cystic Fibrosis test as an example.
+We do this using a hypothetical cystic fibrosis test as an example.
 Suppose a test for cystic fibrosis has an accuracy of 99%.
 We will use the following notation:

 $$
 \mbox{Prob}(+ \mid D=1)=0.99, \mbox{Prob}(- \mid D=0)=0.99
 $$

-with $$+$$ meaning a positive test and $$D$$ representing if you actually have (1) the disease or not (0).
+with $$+$$ meaning a positive test and $$D$$ representing if you actually have the disease (1) or not (0).

 Suppose we select a random person and they test positive, what is the probability that they have the disease?
-We write this as $$\mbox{Prob}(D=1 \mid +)?$$.
-The cystic fibrosis rate is 1 in 3,900 which implies that  $$\mbox{Prob}(D=1)=0.0025$$.
+We write this as $$\mbox{Prob}(D=1 \mid +)?$$ The cystic fibrosis rate is 1 in 3,900 which implies that  $$\mbox{Prob}(D=1)=0.0025$$.
 To answer this question we will use Bayes Theorem, which in general tells us that:

 $$
 \mbox{Pr}(A \mid B)  =  \frac{\mbox{Pr}(B \mid A)\mbox{Pr}(A)}{\mbox{Pr}(B)}